ZixiZhaoxjy/Pulse_VAE/README.md

 See the Methods section of the paper for more details.
 ## 4.2 Latent space scaling and sampling to generate the data
+After training the VAE model, it is necessary to sample its latent space to generate new data.
+This section will specifically explain how to perform scaling and sampling in the latent space.
+### 4.2.1 Latent space scaling informed by prior knowledge
+Certain retirement conditions, e.g., extreme SOH and SOC can be under-represented in the battery recycling pretreatment due to practical constraints.
+Specifically, the retired batteries exhibit concentrated SOH and SOC, leading to poor estimation performance when confronted with out-of-distribution (OOD) batteries.
+This phenomenon results from the fact that retired electric vehicle batteries are collected in batches with similar historical usages and, thus similar SOH conditions.
+With a stationary rest following, the voltage values of the collected retired batteries are discharged lower than a certain threshold due to the safety concerns of the battery recyclers, resulting in a stationary rest SOC lower than 50%.
+Even if the explicit battery retirement conditions are still unknown, we can use this approximated prior knowledge to generate enough synthetic data to cover the actual retirement conditions.
+Given two data generation settings, namely, interpolation and extrapolation, we use different latent space scaling strategies.
+In the interpolation setting, the scaling matrix $T$ is an identity matrix $I$ assuming the encoder network and decoder network can learn the inherited data structures without taking advantage of any prior knowledge.
+In the extrapolation setting, however, the assumption cannot be guaranteed due to the OOD issue, a general challenge of machine learning models.
+Here we use the means of training and testing SOC distributions to define the scaling matrix, a prior knowledge of the battery retirement conditions, then the latent space is scaled as:
+$$\hat{z_mean} = T_mean \cdot z_mean$$
+$$\hat{z_log_var} = T_log_var \cdot z_log_var$$

 ## 4.3 Random forest regressor for SOH estimation
 The random forest for regression can be formulated as: